Gleyber Torres Player Props: Yankees vs. Rangers

-Gleyber Torres -- with a slugging percentage of .486 in his past 10 games, including two home runs -- will be in action for the New York Yankees versus the Texas Rangers, with Dane Dunning on the mound, on June 23 at 7:05 PM ET.
+The New York Yankees and Gleyber Torres (.343 slugging percentage over his past 10 games, including one homer), take on starter Jon Gray and the Texas Rangers at Yankee Stadium, Saturday at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Mariners.
+In his previous game he had a hitless performance (0-for-4) against the Rangers.

 Gleyber Torres Game Info & Props vs. the Rangers